jojokoshy/MCW-Enterprise-class-networking/Hands-on lab/HOL unguided - Enterprise-class networking in Azure.md

     ![The Cloud shop webpage displays, with a message displaying, saying that Products are running on WGWEB1.
 Below that, a drop-down list of products display.](images/Hands-onlabunguided-Enterprise-classnetworkinginAzureimages/media/image24.png "Cloud shop webpage")

--   Create an Internal load balancer in the WebTier Subnet of the VNet and assign it a static IP Address of 10.7.1.10.
+-   Create an Internal load balancer in the WebTier Subnet of the VNet and assign it a static IP Address of 10.7.1.10. ( This looks to be a mistake it should be **10.8.1.10** )

 -   RDP to WGWEB1 and browse to <http://10.7.1.10> validate the CloudShop app has been configured behind the internal load balancer and connecting to both web servers.